Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 ---

 *This whitepaper outlines the vision and implementation plan for the Pasifika Web3 Tech Hub as of May 2025.
-The project is under active development, and some details may evolve as the platform matures.*
+The project is under active development, and some details may evolve as the platform matures.
+On the same token, there is a great chance we will go live on the main-net sooner rather than later *

 *Building a decentralized future rooted in Pacific traditions*